April 12th, 2011

 And from the BAA On-line Store:

 Delkin 32gb e-Film Pro Compact Flash Card.
-Fast and dependable.
+These high capacity cards are fast and dependable.

 [Not a valid template] |